What is an Avocado?

 Cancer and Avocado Extract

 Cyclophosphamide, a medication used as chemotherapy targets cancer cells, however, it also reduces white blood cell counts and inadvertently lowers the patient’s immune system.
 This medication is beneficial, especially for those with blood cancer, however, it is also a genotoxin, therefore, it is important to consume chemoprotective foods such as avocados.
-Avocado extract, due to its antioxidant and phytochemical content has been shown to reduce the cyclophosphamide effect of chromosomal numerical aberrations, which refers to chromosome division failure, which will result in either cells with additional chromosomes or a chromosome insufficiency (Paul, R., et al, 2011).
+Avocado extract, due to its antioxidant and phytochemical content has been shown to reduce the cyclophosphamide effect of chromosomal numerical aberrations, which refers to chromosome division failure, which will result in either cell with additional chromosomes or a chromosome insufficiency (Paul, R., et al, 2011).

 Avocados themselves have an inhibiting effect, provided by their antioxidant content (Persin and Persenones a and b), on the generation and selective killing of human oral malignant cells (Paul, R., et al., 2011).